dmalikbrown/SkateHubApp/README.md

 * [NPM](https://www.npmjs.com/) version 5.3.0 or higher

 ## Build
-* Currently the only thing this project does is connect to a cloud database at mlabs.
+* Currently the only thing this project does is connect to a cloud database at mlabs and load some dummy DYNAMIC content.
 To do so run
 ```
 git clone https://github.com/SCCapstone/SkateHub.git
 ```